POD

 Physical Dimensions The fiberglass POD is 10" x 8" x 6" (25.4cm x 20.3cm x 12.7cm).
 It is mounted on a polypropylene plastic plate 8" x 22.7" x 0.375" (20.3cm x 57.1cm x 0.94cm).
 All mounting hardware is size #10 stainless steel.
 The POD is built to be mounted above ground.

-Solar Power One solar cell, 4.5 by 6.25 inches (11.4cm by 15.9cm) usually mounted directly above the POD.
+Solar Power One solar cell, 4.5 by 6.25 inches (11.4cm by 15.9cm) usually mounted directly on the top of the POD.
 It can be mounted 25 meters from the POD if necessary.
 A shorter distance is desirable.
 In low sunlight locations, the size of the solar cell can be increased and connected to the POD via an extended cable.

 Battery Life With no solar charging the POD is capable of operating for one month; with solar charging battery life is unlimited

-Data Transfer Hardware Remote transfer is by cellular phone or radio.
-On-site transfer is via RS232 link to a laptop computer.
+Data Transfer Hardware On-site transfer is via RS232 link to a laptop computer.
 The cable is part of the package.
-See Data Transfer Methods for separate description of alternatives.
+Remote transfer is by cellular phone or radio.
+See separate description of alternatives.
+Data Transfer Methods

 Data Conversion Software DOS based program to convert sensor data to text files.
 EXCEL macros to process data into graphical or tabular form.